archanapujar/archana-mapr-streams-sample-python/README.md

 Sent 3 messages this round out of 10023 sent so far
 ```

-The only important difference here between an Apache Kafka application and MapR Streams application is that the client libraries are different.
-This causes the MapR Producer to connect to the MapR cluster to post the messages, and not to a Kafka broker.
+The only important difference here between an Apache Kafka application and HPE Data Fabric Streams application is that the client libraries are different.
+This causes the HPE Data Fabric Streams Python Producer to connect to the HPE Data Fabric cluster to post the messages, and not to a Kafka broker.

 ## Step 4: Start the example consumer